zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_08_en-US_REALITY_ENGINEERING.md

 ### 6.1 Purpose

 Tuning establishes resonance with the target reality's vibrational signature.
 Before this phase, the Entity belongs to no reality.
-After this phase, the Entity is **phase-locked** to the target—resonating with it but not yet manifested.
+After this phase, the Entity is **phase-locked** to the target, resonating with it but not yet manifested.

 **CRITICAL:** Only DOWNSTREAM signatures can be detected and tuned.
 Upstream signatures (parent branches) are invisible from the Outside state.